Case Study: Dow Diversified Industrial Lab

 This project required design from the ground up.
 When another laboratory furniture provider over-promised on the project completion date they came to OnePointe Solutions.

 Being a custom furniture manufacturer…when we had an opportunity to deliver for a customer that was having trouble getting their project finalized from a struggling industry competitor we jumped on the opportunity.
 The design requirements were very strict and involved using other components that were very different from our normal design processes.

-Our team arrived onsite at 6 AM to unload two full truckloads the day of the install.
+Our team arrived on site at 6 AM to unload two full truckloads on the day of the install.
 We carefully assembled 10 Proteus workstations at a time in the staging area.

 Freight elevators safely transported the product into place on each floor necessary.
 Once the workstations were on the correct floor and inline per elevation drawing, we prepped for final assembly.

 Countertops were mounted and chemical resistant seams were placed between each workstation.
 Once countertops were set in place, shelves and services were mounted to each Proteus workstation.

 We completed the installation two days earlier than expected and the customer could perform their research on time.